akshiii/javascript_questions/SystemDesign/Readme.md

 - Try using Web Workers
 - Avoid Sync jobs
+- Ship as less polyfills as we can

 #### Rendering

-Efficient classnames for CSS
+- Efficient classnames for CSS
-Try using CSS Animations instead of heavy animation files.
+- Try using CSS Animations instead of heavy animation files.
-Avoid reflows(Dom rebuilding or repaints)
+- Avoid reflows(Dom rebuilding or repaints)
-Reduce DOM writes
+- Reduce DOM writes
-Lazy Dom updates
+- Lazy Dom updates
-Implement Virtualization
+- Implement Virtualization
-Use placeholders or Skeletons
+- Use placeholders or Skeletons